9 Common Questions When Planning a Trip to China

 7. What are China’s must-try dishes?

 Chinese Cuisine is a fundamental element of Chinese culture itself.
-Cultures in different regions are respectively distinctive.
+All these food cultures in different regions are respectively distinctive.
 The same is true for food cultures.
-The most popular foods recommended by millions of tourists are the following:
+The most popular street foods recommended by millions of tourists are the following:

 • Beijing roasted duck